Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Hypergraph Representation Learning

 \section{Hypergraph Representation Learning}

 Transductive learning on graphs is successful due to the fast localization and neighbor aggregation \cite{DefferrardBV16, KipfW17, VelickovicCCRLB18}.
-It is easy to define the info-propagation pattern upon simple structures.
+It is easy to define the information propagation pattern upon simple structures.
 For real-world cases, relationships among objects are usually more complex than pairwise.
-Therefore, to apply these algorithms, we need a succinct but informative representation of the higher order relations.
+Therefore, to apply these algorithms, we need a succinct informative structure of the higher order relations.

-Shown in Section~\ref{sec:hrl}, the bijective map from $G_H=(V,E)$ to $G_l=(V_l,E_l)$ equipped with four entity projectors ($P_v,~P_v',~P_e,~P_e'$) fills the conceptual gap between hypergraphs and graphs.
+Shown in Section~\ref{sec:hrl}, the bijective map from $\calG_H=(\calV,\calE)$ to $\calG_l=(\calV_l,\calE_l)$ equipped with four entity projectors ($\bfP_{vertex},~\bfP_{vertex}',$ $\bfP_{edge},~\bfP_{edge}'$) fills the conceptual gap between hypergraphs and graphs.
 With this powerful tool, it is possible to transfer the hypergraph learning problems into graph structures and address them by using well-studied graph representation algorithms.
 Note that, this work focuses on the generic hypergraphs without edge weights.